maznicky/AR2HUB/README.md

 ### Map
 Draws dots onto the real in-game map - open it with **M** as normal.
+**This is the only feature that needs Hybrid mode**, because it reads the game's own map interface to know where to draw.

 Players, zombies and vehicles each toggle separately, and all start off.
 Players keep their mark colour (prioritised show red), and zombies and vehicles keep the